Sharp Bounds on Random Walk Eigenvalues via Spectral Embedding: Graph Notation and the Laplacian

 \section{Graph Notation and the Laplacian}

-Let $G=(V,E)$ be a finite or infinite, weighted, undirected, connected graph.
+Let $G=(V,E)$ be a finite or infinite, weighted, undirected, connected graph with more than one vertex.
 Since we allow weights, we do not allow multiple edges.
-Also, we do not allow loops.
-Thus, $G$ is always a simple graph.
+We {\em do} allow loops.
 If $G$ is finite, we use $n:=|V|$ to denote the number of vertices.
 For each edge $(x,y)\in E$, let $\weight(x,y) > 0$ be the weight of $(x,y)$.
 In almost all instances, throughout the paper we assume that $\weight(x,y)\geq 1$ for every edge $(x,y)\in E$.
 However, we make this assumption explicit each time.
 We say $G$ is \dfn{unweighted} if $\weight(x,y)=1$ for every edge $(x,y)\in E$.